Bath Itinerary | How to Spend the Weekend in Bath, England

 Just next to the Pulteney Bridge is the charming Parade Garden.
 It’s a place where you can comfortably relax if you want to take a break from exploring Bath.

-The garden gives some of the best views of Pulteney Bridge and the weir, especially from the colonnade.
+The garden and green spaces gives some of the best views of Pulteney Bridge and the weir, especially from the colonnade.

 After relaxing at the Parade Garden and resting my feet.
 I wanted to finish off my day with views from the Bath Skyline.